thokuest/rdmueller.github.io/_posts/2016-7-18-maven_asciidoc_build.md

 future: true
 ---

-Last time we created a Gradle project to render an AsciiDoc file.
+[Last time](https://rdmueller.github.io/gradle_asciidoc_build/) we created a Gradle project to render an AsciiDoc file.
 But what if you can't use Gradle but have to use Maven?

-Let's add a `pom.xml` to turn the project in a Maven project!
+Let's add a `pom.xml` to turn the project into a Maven project!

 ## Maven Integration

-Again - if you don't have already Maven installed, use [SDKMan](http://sdkman.io) or [posh-GVM](https://github.com/flofreud/posh-gvm) to download and install it.
+Again - if you don't have Maven already installed, use [SDKMan](http://sdkman.io) or [posh-GVM](https://github.com/flofreud/posh-gvm) to download and install it.

 I assume that you already have a command line open and your working directory is the project we created last time.